MicrochipTech/fpga-hls-examples/Training1/readme.md

 Gaussian blur is widely used in image processing for blurring or smoothing an input image to remove noise and reduce detail from an image.
-An example is shown Figure 24, where the left image is the original and the right image is after applying the Gaussian Blur Filter.
+An example is shown Figure 24, where the top image is the original and the bottom image is after applying the Gaussian Blur Filter.
 The Gaussian blur is also the first filter stage of the Canny Edge Filter.